Deformed X and O limbs in rabbits

 present at birth, but may also appear later, during the growing phase of the

 young rabbit.
-In foals, positioning in the uterus is suspected to cause an
+In foals, the position in the uterus is thought to result in

 abnormal compression of the growing cartilage during gestation.
-Le caused
+The trauma

-trauma lead to unequal growth of long bones.
-This type of deformity does not
+results in unequal growth of the long bones.
+This type of deformity is not

 Clinical signs